-NOTE: classes that start later in the semester will delay disbursement of a student loan. - If you drop or withdraw below 6 units for the Fall 2013 semester, your loan check may be cancelled and you will have to re-apply for the Spring term. - You must not be in Default on any Title IV Federal Loan, or owe an overpayment on any Federal Grant from any institution. - You must maintain Satisfactory Academic Progress as published on the Southwestern College website. - You may not receive loan funds at any other institution during the period of enrollment at Southwestern College. - If your total loan indebtedness is at least \$10,000 or you are requesting unsubsidized loans, you must complete the Budget Worksheet (available on our website) and meet with a Financial Aid Loan Specialist.
+- If you drop or withdraw below 6 units for the Fall 2014 semester, your loan check may be cancelled and you will have to re-apply for the Spring term. - You may not receive loan funds at any other institution during the period of enrollment at Southwestern College. - If your total loan indebtedness is at least \$10,000 or greater or you are requesting unsubsidized loans, you must complete the Budget Worksheet (available on our website) and meet with a Financial Aid Loan Specialist.
 Southwestern College has the responsibility to evaluate all loan requests case-by-case and reduce or deny loan request for students that, in our professional judgment, are at serious risk for loan default.
-High levels of indebtedness (including loans from other colleges), coupled with a small progress in an academic program, is a common indicator of high risk default.
-Therefore your loan request may be denied or reduced

-- Southwestern College does not participate in Alternative Private Loan or Parent Plus loans. - Your loan will be prorated if you are enrolled in a program that is shorter than a full academic year or enrolled in a program that is one academic year or more in length but is in a remaining period of study that is shorter than a full academic year.
+High levels of indebtedness (including loans from other colleges), coupled with a slow progress in an academic program, is a common indicator of high risk default and may result in your loan request being denied or reduced - Southwestern College does not participate in Alternative Private Loan or Parent Plus Ioans. - Your loan will be prorated if you are enrolled in a program that is shorter than a full academic year or enrolled in a program that is one academic year or more in length but is in a remaining period of study that is shorter than a full academic year.